abbreviatedman/react-full-stack-database/readme.md

 This way, we can use this same function for both input fields.

-118. On the input fields, write an `onChange` attribute that uses this function we just wrote:
+118. In the input fields, write an `onChange` attribute that uses this function we just wrote:

 ```jsx
 <p>